Janelleh3/pdsnd_github/README.md

 Explore Bikeshare Data-R Nanodegree Project 2

 ### Description
-Describe what your project is about and what it does
+This project examines specific questions about bikeshare data from three different cities (Washington, New York City, and Chicago) and creates appropriate visualizations for the questions.

 ### Files used
 Include the files used